 Doors were handled, well, without a handle.
-The principle of Viking longhouse doors was that they had wooden pegs in one of their bottom corners, allowing them to pivot open.
+Instead, the principle of Viking longhouse doors was that they had wooden pegs in one of their bottom corners, allowing them to pivot open.

 Buildings that were non-residential are considered to have had outward swinging doors.

 Viking longhouse doors are thought to have been adorned with elaborate wood carvings of a spiritual nature; most likely, various scenes from Norse mythology.

 The function of these carvings was likely to protect the inhabitants of the house.

 We have concrete evidence of Viking longhouse doors (as opposed to walls, roofs, and windows), because they, like the supporting posts, left clearly purposeful holes in the ground.

 The hearth was central to life in the longhouse.
 It was, of course, the room in which meals that gave the Vikings the strength to farm, sail, and battle were cooked.